-To help you out, I have put together some of my tips for planning wedding photography timeline and engagement session!
+To help you out, I have put together some of my tips for planning a wedding photography timeline and an engagement session!

-I planned a wedding once too and I had no idea what I was doing.
+I planned a wedding once, too, and I had no idea what I was doing.
 How could I?
 I didn’t know what a wedding day actually looked like.
-I had only ever been to roughly three weddings in my entire life and for two of them, I was hardly 4 feet tall.
-I had no understanding that wedding days can really look however you want them to look.
+I had only ever been to roughly three weddings in my entire life, and for two of them, I was hardly 4 feet tall.
+At the time, I didn’t understand that wedding days can look however you want.
 Now I really love it when a couple makes the day their own.

-Side rant: Don’t let anyone else’s expectations of what your wedding should look like, make you feel as though you can’t celebrate just how you want to.
+Side rant: Don’t let anyone else’s expectations of what your wedding could look like make you feel you can’t celebrate just how you want to.
 Your vows are yours to say, whether you decide to say them on the top of a mountain or underwater.

-Finding a wedding photographer is something that is very personal and subjective.
+Finding a wedding photographer is very personal and subjective.
 Your wedding photographer should be someone you trust and who fits your taste and style.
 I suggest reaching out to photographers as soon as you book your venue and wedding date.
 If there is a wedding photographer you know you absolutely must have, reach out to them ahead of time to get a list of dates that they still have available.
-Chances are if you’re dead set on them, someone else is too and they just may have gotten to them first.
+Chances are, if you’re dead set on them, someone else is too, and they just may have gotten to them first.

 Keep in mind: many wedding photographers only book up to a year and a half out.